kubeflow/website/content/en/docs/pipelines/sdk/python-function-components.md

 ML workflow.
 A pipeline component is composed of:

 *   The component code, which implements the logic needed to perform a step in your ML workflow.
+*   A component specification, which defines the following:

+    *   The component's metadata, its name and description.
-*   A component specification, which defines the component's metadata (it's name and description), interface (the component's inputs and outputs), and implementation (the Docker container image to run, how to pass inputs to your component code, and how to get the component's outputs).
+    *   The component's interface, the component's inputs and outputs.
+    *   The component's implementation, the Docker container image to run, how to pass inputs to your component code, and how to get the component's outputs.

 Python function-based components make it easier to iterate quickly by letting you build your component code as a Python function and generating the [component specification][component-spec] for you.